IvanArrego/theShoppee/README.md

    ```
    sudo service apache2 restart
    ```
 7. Test that the virtual host is working by sending an HTTP request to `http://wicked-sales.localhost`.
-You should receive `200 OK` response containing an HTML document with the title of "Wicked Sales".
+You should receive `200 OK` response containing an HTML document with the title of "The Shoppee".
    ```
    http get http://wicked-sales.localhost
    ```